Ambroise Pare Society (OMFS Interest Group)

 Dr. Tom Regan

 The Endodontics Interest Group’s focus is on all things endodontics.
-Our goal is to provide any student interested in endodontics with additional experience in the specialty including current research, new technology and procedures, career expectations, and how students can best prepare for endodontic residency programs.
-These goals are achieved mainly by literature reviews and guest speakers from UConn’s endodontic residency program as well as current endodontic faculty.
+Our goals are to provide any student interested in endodontics with guidance in research, career expectations, new technology and procedures, and preparing for endodontic residency programs.
+These goals are achieved mainly by guest speakers from UConn's endodontic residency program as well as current endodontic faculty.

 Dr. Qiang Zhu